Build-Better-Music/Build-Better-Music.github.io/_drafts/AddingOrDeletingMotives.md

 I'd also start practicing these techniques with a melody you've written.
 Write a simple 8-measure melody and then create 5 variations.
 For each variation, try to either add or delete motives.
 Use a variety of methods for each one.
 This way, you'll start to get comfortable doing this.

 If you would like more help, download the free worksheet below.
-It will walk you through the exact process of analyzing melodies to see which motives they added/deleted and then using that same method in your own melody.
+It will get you thinking about how you can balance repetition, variation, and new material when there is not 4 motives.
 If you are already a subscriber, the worksheet is in your inbox.

 Happy writing!